hexchat/documentation/settings.rst

 CTCP Replies
 ~~~~~~~~~~~~

-Custom CTCP replies can be set in :menuselection:`Settings --> CTCP Replies` and accept the same format as `User Commands <commands.html#user-commands>`_
+Custom CTCP replies can be set in :menuselection:`Settings --> CTCP Replies` and accept the same format as `User Commands <commands.html#user-commands>`_ with the addition of *%s* for the nick replying to.

 .. note::
    To hide the default VERSION reply you must :command:`/set irc_hide_version on`